We give the Ordnance Survey’s OS Maps system a try, and are really impressed. View our guide to using OS Maps.

 Downloading Maps for Offline Use

-Many places where most of us want to hike has poor mobile signal.
+Many places where most of us want to hike has poor mobile signals.
 Fortunately, you can download sections of a map to your phone and access them when you are offline.

-Downloaded map tiles are shown with a green tint, though you can turn the colour off if you find it too distracting.
+Downloaded map tiles are shown with a green tint, though you can turn the colour off if it is too distracting.

-I also like how it tells you how large the map is going to be when stored on your phone.
+I also like how it tells you how large the map will be when stored on your phone.

 Following Routes